jupyter-book/jupyter-book/docs/community.md

 ## Where to learn

 ::::{grid} 2
-:::{card} The Jupyter Book User Guide
+:::{card} The Jupyter Book user guide
 :link: ./start.md
 Learn how to use Jupyter Book.
 +++
 Click to visit the Jupyter Book User Guide →
 :::
-:::{card} The MyST Document Engine Guide
+:::{card} The MyST Document Engine guide
 :link: https://mystmd.org/guide
 A more complete guide to building and customizing documents with MyST.
 +++